-These ports are RS-232C asynchronous communication ports with I6C550A-compatible UARTs that can be used with modems, serial printers, remote display terminals, and other serial devices.
-You can select the serial ports' I/O address in the Integrated Peripherals submenu of the BIOS.
+The built-in serial ports are RS-232C asynchronous communication ports with I6C550A-compatible UARTs that can be used with modems, serial printers, remote display terminals, and other serial devices.
+You can select the serial ports' I/O address in the Integrated Peripherals submenu ("Onboard Super IO Device" field) of the BIOS.